ismaelHernandez4/Snake-Game/README.md

 # Snake-Game
-This is my first project on GitHub.
-It is a basic snake game that was built only utilizing HTML, CSS, and Javascript.
+This is a basic snake game.
+I used only HTML, CSS, and Javascript to make it.
+In order to move the snake around, simply use the arrow keys on your keyboard.
+With every piece of food you eat, your score will increase by increments of 10.